kjos-i/UNet_PyTorch/README.md

 This is a simple UNet implementation to run on your own computer or Google Colab
 <br>

-U-Net: Convolutional Networks for Biomedical Image Segmentation Olaf Ronneberger, Philipp Fischer, Thomas Brox Submitted on 18 May 2015
+U-Net: Convolutional Networks for Biomedical Image Segmentation <br>
+Olaf Ronneberger, Philipp Fischer, Thomas Brox <br>
+Submitted on 18 May 2015 <br>
 <br>

-UNet for binary segmentation (background = 0, foreground = 255)
+UNet for binary segmentation (background = 0, foreground = 255) <br>
-For this UNet implementation, the image masks must be binary with background = 0 and foreground = 1 Image is resized to 512 x 512 and converted to RGB Mask is resized to 512 x 512 and converted to grayscale
+For this UNet implementation, the image masks must be binary with background = 0 and foreground = 1 <br>
+Image is resized to 512 x 512 and converted to RGB <br>
+Mask is resized to 512 x 512 and converted to grayscale
 <br>